 Your top violated products: this will let you know if your MAP policy needs adjustment.

-This can be done using a spreadsheet if you are manually tracking everything; however, to reduce the risk of error and save time and effort, consider moving to a software that’ll spare you the hassle.
+This can be done using a spreadsheet if you are manually tracking everything; however, to reduce the risk of error and save time and effort, consider moving to a map monitoring software that’ll spare you the hassle.
 The insights that you uncover can provide upper/senior management with the right information to make the best decisions for the business.